History of Belgium: Foreign relations and military policy

-Commemorative Medal awarded to Belgian soldiers who had served during the Franco-Prussian War.

 In the mid-1860s during the "Mexican Adventure", around 1,500 Belgian soldiers joined the "Belgian Expeditionary Corps", better known as the "Belgian Legion" to fight for Emperor Maximilian I, whose wife Charlotte was the daughter of Leopold I of Belgium.

 Belgium was not a belligerent in the Franco-Prussian War 1870–71, but the proximity of the war led to the mobilisation of the army.
 After the conflict, there was talk of modernising the military.
 The system of Remplacement (whereby wealthy Belgians conscripted into the military could pay for a "replacement") was abolished and an improved system of conscription implemented.
 These reforms, led by d'Anethan under pressure from Leopold II, divided Belgian politics.
 The Catholics united with the Liberals under Frère-Orban to oppose them, and the reforms were finally defeated when d'Anethan's government fell during an unrelated scandal.
 Eventually, the military was reformed.
 The 1909 System instituted compulsory military service of eight years on active duty and five years in the reserves.
 This swelled the size of the Belgian army to over 100,000 well-trained men.
 Construction of a chain of forts along the border was intensified, and let to a series of very modern fortifications, including the so-called "National redoubt" at Antwerp, at the fortified positions of Liège and Namur, many of them designed by the Belgian fortress architect, Henri Alexis Brialmont.

 Rise of the Socialist Party and the trade unions

 The economy was stagnant during the long depression of 1873–1895, as prices and wages fell and labour unrest grew.
 The Belgian Workers' Party was founded in 1885 in Brussels.
 It issued the Charter of Quaregnon in 1894 calling for an end to capitalism and a thorough reorganization of society.
 During the late 19th century, general strikes became an established aspect of the political process.
 Between 1892 and 1961, there were 20 major strikes, including 7 general strikes.
-Many of these had overtly political motives, like the 1893 General Strike that helped achieve universal suffrage.
+Many of these had overtly political motives, like the 1893 General Strike that helped achieve universal male suffrage.

 On several occasions, Belgian general strikes escalated into violence.
 In 1893, soldiers fired on the striking crowd, killing several.
 Karl Marx wrote, "There exists but one country in the civilised world where every strike is eagerly and joyously turned into a pretext for the official massacre of the Working Class.
 That country of single blessedness is Belgium!"

 Nevertheless, Belgium created a welfare net particularly early, thanks in part to the trade unions.
 Sickness compensation was established in 1894, voluntary old-age insurance in 1900 and unemployment insurance in 1907, achieving good coverage nationwide much more quickly than its neighbours.
+Belgium also witnessed a rise in the number of co-operatives, with 1200 in existence by 1910 with nearly 200,000 members.